gxf1212/notes/research/Preparation-and-modeling.md

 #### algorithms and settings

-- docking box: the search space (for the whole ligand rather than the center)
+- docking box: the search space (for the whole ligand, rather than the center)
 -

 #### parameters